George O. Brunstad

 The others arrested were Privates Edward Holberg, Andrew O. Janson, Niels Knudsen, and Olaf Olson, Niels Brown, and Sergeant Branstad.

 On June 11, 1862, Company A departed Island No. 10 with seven other companies of the 15th.
 Sergeant Branstad remained behind under arrest at Island No. 10.
 It is believed that he rejoined Company A at Florence, AL, in August.
-If so, then later that month and into September he would have participated in the grueling 400 mile forced march from Iuka, AL, up to Louisville, KY.
-The last 2 weeks of this retreat, which was led by U.S. Major General Don Carlos Buell, was conducted on half rations and without adequate drinking water.
+If so, then later that month and into September he would have participated in the grueling 400 mile forced march from Iuka, MS, up to Louisville, KY.
+The last two weeks of this retreat, which was led by U.S. Major General Don Carlos Buell, was conducted on half rations and without adequate drinking water.

 Sergeant Branstad is known to have been present with his unit at the October 8, 1862, fighting at Perryville, Boyle County, KY, which is also called the Battle of Chaplin Hills.
 While this was the 15th’s first big battle, it emerged without any fatalities.
 Sergeant Branstad had this to say about it in a November 3, 1862, letter written to his sister in Canada: